arashgmn/anisonet/README.md

 # Brian's anisotropic network

 This is a `Brian2` implementation of anisotropic network introduced in [From space to time: Spatial inhomogeneities lead to the emergence of spatiotemporal sequences in spiking neuronal networks](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007432).
+This packages depends on the following libraries:

+- brian2
+- numpy
+- scipy
+- noise (for Perlin noise)
+- matplotlib
+- pandas, scikit-learn, seaborn, ... (may be removed or expanded during development)

 # Documentation
 For further details check the documentation here: [https://arashgmn.github.io/anisonet-brian](https://arashgmn.github.io/anisonet-brian)